LOSSAN Rail Realignment

 In summer and fall 2023, we hosted community open houses and public information sessions to obtain feedback on the most feasible rail alignment options.
 Through these efforts, we had more than 300 points of contact, including 200+ written comments, 100+ emails, 30+ public comments, 35+ drawn alignment suggestions, and 25 meetings through our virtual and in person field offices.

 From June 4 to July 19, 2024, we asked the public to submit their comments on the proposed alternative routes and related environmental concerns that will be addressed in the Draft Environmental Impact Review (DEIR).
-As we incorporate public feedback into the environmental process and preliminary design for the future Rail Realignment project, we continue to review potential alignments and other rail improvement opportunities
+As we incorporate public feedback into the environmental process and preliminary design for the future Rail Realignment project, we continue to review potential alignments and other rail improvement opportunities.

 As preliminary engineering and environmental work begins, our goal is to produce a final environmental document in 2026.